smithlabcode/preseq/README.md

 Furthermore, there are updates to the manual for any minor issues encountered when compiling the preseq binary.

-We release an R package called [preseqR](http://cran.r-project.org/web/packages/preseqR/index.html) along with the preseq.
+We released an R package called [preseqR](http://cran.r-project.org/web/packages/preseqR/index.html) along with the preseq.
 It makes the preseq available in the R statistical environment.
 The submodule preseqR contains all required source code